serhanaya/aws-generative-ai-demos/aws-gai-stabilityai-poster/README.md

    * Amazon S3 Full Access (You'll want to refine this for production)
 * **Re-Deployment:** Any changes to the API Gateway configuration require re-deployment for them to take effect.

+6. **Postman Testing**

+  **Download Postman:** Download and install Postman, a free API testing tool, if you haven't already.

+  **Set up a GET Request:**
+   * Open a new window in Postman.
+   * Set the HTTP method to `GET`.
+   * Obtain the API Gateway invoke URL:
+      * In the API Gateway console, go to `Stages`.
+      * Select your deployment stage (e.g., `dev`)
+      * Click on your GET method.
+      * Copy the `Invoke URL`.
+   * Paste the invoke URL into Postman.

+  **Add the Query Parameter:**
+   * Under the URL field, go to the `Params` tab.
+   * Add a new key-value pair:
+       * Key: `prompt`
+       * Value: Your image generation prompt (carefully written for best results).
+Sample Prompt:

+             An image of a spy agent fighting in a rival country with guns and helicopters with backdrop of a shopping complex with heavy snow and old Greek architecture building late in the evening with sunsetting behind mountains.
+The image should be a photograph with Aaron Jasinski style

+  **Send the Request:**
+   * Click the `Send` button in Postman.

+  **Process the Response:**
+   * You should receive a status code of 200 if successful.
+   * The response body contains a pre-signed URL to your generated image.
+   * Copy the pre-signed URL.

+  **View the Image**
+   * Paste the pre-signed URL into a browser to view and download the generated image.

+**Important Notes:**

+* **Prompt Design:** The way you write your prompt significantly impacts the quality of the generated image.
+Experiment with different styles and structures.